DevCrew-io/openai-chatgpt-ios-sdk/README.md

 ///   - input: The input text to classify
 ///   - model: The ChatGPT model to use for moderations.
 Defaults is .textModerationStable
 ///   - completion: The completion block called with the result of the request.
 The block receives a Result object containing either the 'ModerationsModel'  in case of success, or an Error in case of failure.
-ChatGPTAPIManager.shared.createEmbeddingsRequest(input: "Your prompt", completion: { result in
+OpenAIAPIManager.shared.createEmbeddingsRequest(input: "Your prompt", completion: { result in
     switch result {
     case .success(let success):
         // Handle successful transcription